Host a College Student

 ANDEO welcomes students and teachers from international universities to the greater Portland area for short stays of 1 to 4 weeks during the winter and summer.
 The students look forward to living in an American household as a way to practice their English, experience American culture first-hand, and deepen their discovery of the Pacific Northwest.
 On weekdays, they take part in classes and activities and spend evenings and weekends getting to know their hosts.

-Feb 10 to Mar 2, 2019 Korean college students from Kangwon National University, some placements in pairs (PSU)
+Feb 1 to Feb 22: Korean college students from Kangwon University, some placements in pairs (PSU)

-Feb 10 to Mar 8, 2019 Japanese college students from Hosei University, all placements in pairs (PSU)
+Feb 8 to Mar 7: Japanese college students from Hosei University, placements in pairs (PSU)

-Mar 3 to 10, 2019 Japanese Nursing students from Jikei University (PSU)
+Mar 8 to Mar 15: Japanese nursing students Jikei University (PSU)

 Who can host?